Initiatives on the go

 Kyle Moore was a nature lover, and when he died of cancer in February of 2019, his parents felt a green burial aligned perfectly with his values.
 But, there is no green burial ground in Haliburton County and no winter burials take place either from November through the end of April.
 “Kyle was a gardener.
 We used to talk a lot about how we’re part of nature,” Moore says.
 “Everything about our current burial practices seems to put as many barriers as possible between the body and the soil.”
 With the assistance of Environment Haliburton, Terry and Shirley raised over $4,000 towards the Kyle Moore Green Burial Initiative, in the hopes of creating a green burial site in Haliburton County.
 In November of 2019, the Haliburton Highlands Green Burial Society (HHGBS) was formed to do educational and advocacy work for year-round green burial options within all four of the County’s Townships.

 There’s been a push for a natural burial ground in Hamilton for some time.
-Now, Jenna Parascandalo has kindly volunteered to carry the torch!
+Now, Jenna Parascandalo has kindly volunteered to carry the torch.
+It’s pretty close, they are looking into updating some bylaws.
 Please share your support at email@example.com.

 A nun (Sister Sharon) and a minister (Kay Heuer) and other have formed a group called Transition Town.
 They want to make North Bay greener — and that includes a natural burial ground.
 They hope for a hybrid cemetery or ideally a stand-alone natural burial ground; somewhere green where the Sisters of St. Joseph and others can exit in a way that respects the earth and returns to simpler, traditional burial practices.